restify/node-restify/docs/_api/request.md

 ### getQuery

 Returns the raw query string.
-Returns empty string if no query string is found
+Returns empty string if no query string is found.

 **Examples**